clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/injixo-me/use-injixo-me/explore-injixo-me.md

 ## See your team's schedule: Team calendar

 In _Me > Team Calendar_{:.breadcrumbs}, you can see the schedules of all employees in your planning unit and selection.
 The team calendar includes activities such as presence, breaks, and vacations.
 The team calendar can display day status activities, e.g. to visualize that people work in home office.
+If the scheduling period is still unpublished, you see the following message: Nothing scheduled.

 ## Manage your time-off requests: Time Off